Skip to main content

 Training

 Training is essential for adequate preparation to work safely in laboratories and animal facilities.
-Personnel are required to attend all mandatory training as outlined below and their reporting unit's guidelines per university policies (University Policy RC-006).
+Personnel must attend all mandatory training outlined below and their reporting unit's guidelines per university policies (University Policy RC-006).
 Managers are encouraged to review the OHP Risk Categories and Training Matrix with their staff.

-To Register for Courses Listed Below, Visit the EHS Training Page
+Register for Courses Listed Below on the EHS Training Page

 Exposure Risk Category Required Training Course Title